 Shotwell can rotate photos.
 It would be nice if it could rotate videos as well.

-Updated by Marcel Stimberg almost 3 years ago
+Updated by Marcel Stimberg about 3 years ago

 gstreamer ships a plugin called videoflip that can rotate videos.
 If you have gstreamer-tools installed you can test it on the command line and rotate any gstreamer-supported video: